danielbaig/danielbaig/README.md

 # Daniel Baig
 ![age](https://img.shields.io/badge/age-22-cyan)

-#### Fourth-year student at the University of Cambridge on MASt Theoretical Physics
+#### Student at the University of Cambridge on MASt Theoretical Physics
 I am interested in many aspects of theoretical physics and enjoy using simulations to understand the mathematics underlying various physical phenomena.